Reporting routines for the candidates and supervisors at the Department of Mathematics

 1) have had the third semester meeting during the year of the reporting,

-Candidates who are on the leave of absence should report for the period they have been active during the period that reports for.
+Candidates who are on the leave of absence should report for the period they have been active during the year of the reporting.

-You submit a report by filling out the online form.
+You can submit your annual report by filling out the form.

 All candidates will be offered a conversation with the leader of the PhD council, after the report has been submitted.